 One thing that most people don't realize about homesteading is that it is absolutely a lifestyle, and a passion.

 Most people do not choose to homestead because they believe that it will make them a lot of money.
 However, personally, I think if you started a YouTube channel or affiliate blog about homesteading, you could make some serious money through advertising.
 There are a lot of people interested in this topic!

-Rather, they choose to do it because they want to live a self-sufficient life on their own terms, and are passionate about having that freedom to do what they want.
+More and more people want to live a self-sufficient life on their own terms, and are passionate about having that freedom to do what they want.

 Our Final Opinion On Homesteading